 When You Need to Level the Bed

-A question arises that how would you come to know that the print surface bed is not leveled properly because it is extremely difficult to point out with human eyes.
+A question arises that how would you come to know that the print surface bed is not leveled properly because it is extremely difficult to point out with human eyes, so carefully level the 3d printer bed.

 You will get to recognize about this when you will get a clue from the 3D printer.